FoxxMD/blog/_posts/2025-04-07-migrating-to-traefik.md

 Now we need to 1) tell Traefik to accept CF Tunnel traffic on an [entrypoint](https://doc.traefik.io/traefik/routing/entrypoints/) and 2) tell CF Tunnel to forward traffic to that entrypoint.

-In your traefik [static config](https://doc.traefik.io/traefik/getting-started/configuration-overview/#the-static-configuration)[^static_mount] configure an entrypoint with a port and [forwarded headers](https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers) so traefik knows to use CF IP as "request from" IP, rather than the `cloudflared` container internal IP.
+In your traefik [static config](#static-file) configure an entrypoint with a port and [forwarded headers](https://doc.traefik.io/traefik/routing/entrypoints/#forwarded-headers) so traefik knows to use CF IP as "request from" IP, rather than the `cloudflared` container internal IP.
 We will then use this later to get the [actual "request from" IP.](#cf-real-ip-forwarding)

-[^static_mount]: I use a yaml file mounted into `/etc/traefik` in the container because it's easier to configure but this can be done however you want.

 ```yaml
 providers: